yashrajb/devtrackr-vscode-extension/README.md

 If something doesn’t work, please [file an issue](https://github.com/yashrajb/devtrackr-vscode-extension/issues/new).

-## Branches and contributions
+## Contribute

 As this project is intended to be open source and free for everyone to use, feel free to contribute improvements.

-If something can be improved, just create a branch from `main` and make a Pull Request with the suggestions.
+If something can be improved, follow the steps:
+- Fork the repository
+- Make the changes
+- Create a Pull Request with the suggestions

 ## Contributors

-Meet the talented individuals who have contributed to Solace.js:
+Meet the talented individuals who have contributed:

 <a href="https://github.com/yashrajb/devtrackr-vscode-extension/graphs/contributors">